unamaria/ih-week4/day2/url_shortener/README.md

 For now we are going to generate shortlinks with 3 characters.
 But we want to have the option to change it in the future.

 So lets build a method that takes a random value from a range as many times as the number we pass as a parameter (3 in this case).

+## Iteration 3: Automatic add http

+Let me ask you something...
+What happens if the user doesn't include the http:// part of the url?
+Try it!

+Well, it seems that we have to fix this problem if we want our customers to be happy.
+Create a method that checks whether the url that the user inserts has the http:// and if it doesn't, prepends it.

+## Iteration 4: Existing shortlinks

+Make sure that when a user enters a link that has already been shortened, the app returns the existing shortlink instead of generating a new one.
+This is a key feature of our app, because it's going to free a lot of memory usage.